tarkmeper/xlNumba/README.md

 ## User Defined Functions example.

-If the f

-If this is a standard Excel function please submit as a pull request to include in the library.
+Can create custom functions for the library to use with the decorator *xlnumba_function*

 @xlnumba_function("EXCEL_FNC_NAME")
 def custom_func(x):7